Back to The Triumph

 • patient study of doctrine

 The crown belongs to those who endure in .
-Fidelity is not dramatic performance.
+Fidelity is not performance.
 It is steady obedience in truth until the end.
-Christ gives this to those who ask, watch, and persevere.
+Christ gives this to souls who ask, watch, pray, repent, and refuse to let go.

 Footnotes